andrewhinh/captafied/README.md

    pre-commit install
    ```

-If the instructions aren't working for you, head to [this Google Colab](https://colab.research.google.com/drive/1Z34DLHJm1i1e1tnknICujfZC6IaToU3k?usp=sharing), make a copy of it, and run the cells there to get an environment set up.

-#### Backend

-1. Sign up for an OpenAI account and get an API key [here](https://beta.openai.com/account/api-keys).
+4. Sign up for an OpenAI account and get an API key [here](https://beta.openai.com/account/api-keys).
-2. Populate a `.env` file with your key in the format of `.env.template`, and reactivate the environment.
+5. Populate a `.env` file with your key and the backend URL in the format of `.env.template`, and reactivate the environment.
-3. (Optional) Sign up for an AWS account [here](https://us-west-2.console.aws.amazon.com/ecr/create-repository?region=us-west-2) and set up your AWS credentials locally, referring to [this](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) as needed:
+6. (Optional) Sign up for an AWS account [here](https://us-west-2.console.aws.amazon.com/ecr/create-repository?region=us-west-2) and set up your AWS credentials locally, referring to [this](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) as needed:

    ```bash
    aws configure
    ```

-#### Frontend

-1. Populate a `.env` file with the backend URL in the format of `.env.template`, and reactivate the environment.
+If the instructions aren't working for you, head to [this Google Colab](https://colab.research.google.com/drive/1Z34DLHJm1i1e1tnknICujfZC6IaToU3k?usp=sharing), make a copy of it, and run the cells there to get an environment set up.

 ### Repository Structure